gk199/QIE_PhaseScan/QIE_Scan.md

 on L54 of `HcalCfg/Master/global.xml`.
 This is within the `Laser` block, which needs to all be uncommented if not done already.

 # Monitoring during the scan
-Multiple windows open: 1 on hcalmon to change snippets, 2 in hcalngccm03 for checking ngFEC and uMNioTool, 1 in hcalngccm03 to run the scan.
+Multiple windows open: 1 on hcalmon to change snippets, 1 in hcalngccm03 for checking ngFEC, 1 in hcalutca01 for uMNioTool, and 1 in hcalngccm03 to run the scan.
 Have monitoring information from HCAL shifter page open as well.

 OMS plot to check timing changes [Timing vs. Lumisection](https://cmsweb.cern.ch/dqm/online/start?runnr=365983;dataset=/Global/Online/ALL;sampletype=online_data;filter=all;referencepos=overlay;referenceshow=customise;referencenorm=True;referenceobj1=refobj;referenceobj2=none;referenceobj3=none;referenceobj4=none;search=;striptype=object;stripruns=;stripaxis=run;stripomit=none;workspace=HCAL;size=M;root=Hcal/DigiTask/TimingvsLS/SubdetPM;focus=;zoom=no;).